Quiet Riot: Early career, first two albums and first breakup (1973–1981)

 By 1979, Rhoads began to tire of the turmoil within Quiet Riot as well as their failure to sign a US recording deal.
 Late that year he auditioned for Ozzy Osbourne's band upon the urging of future Slaughter bassist Dana Strum.
 Osbourne said he was immediately blown away by the guitarist's talent and hired him immediately.
 Shortly thereafter, bassist Rudy Sarzo followed Rhoads to Osbourne's band and Quiet Riot's future seemed very much in doubt.
 As Quiet Riot was expected to disband at this point, Rhoads incorporated many riffs and fragments of early Quiet Riot material into the new material he was working on with Osbourne.
 According to Sarzo "a lot of the Quiet Riot songs ended up on the [Osbourne] albums under different titles.
 Obviously Randy thought we'd never use those songs again so he'd give the riffs to Ozzy who'd come up with new words."
 For example, the main riff of the Osbourne song "Suicide Solution" originated as a secondary riff during the verse of a Quiet Riot demo recording entitled "Force of Habit".

 According to DuBrow, Rhoads' departure from Quiet Riot in 1979 appeared to be the end of the line, saying that the loss "didn't derail the band, it ended it."
 He and Forsyth attempted to carry on under the Quiet Riot name for a short time with the addition of guitarist Greg Leon before the band officially broke up in 1980.
 Leon was very succinct when asked why his time in Quiet Riot was so brief, saying "Kevin DuBrow was impossible to work with."
 Following the demise of Quiet Riot, Dubrow recruited former Gamma drummer Skip Gillette and played shows in the L.A club circuit for approximately two years under the band name DuBrow.

+In September 2023, Ratt frontman Stephen Pearcy told AXS TV that only a small number of bands had "really kickstarted things" on the Sunset Strip, naming Quiet Riot, Mötley Crüe, Roxx Regime (later Stryper), Dante Fox (later Great White), W.A.S.P., and Ratt as the core group.